NICALab/rlpnet/README.md

   (left) video recording of two adjacent focal planes applied as the input to RLP-Net. (right) maximum intensity projection of the 3-D reconstructed video.</h6>

 ### [Paper]()
-Official source codes for "RLP-Net: A Recursive Light Propagation Network for 3-D Virtual Refocusing", MICCAI2021.
+Official source codes for "RLP-Net: A Recursive Light Propagation Network for 3-D Virtual Refocusing", MICCAI 2021.

 We propose a recursive light propagation network (RLP-Net) that infers the 3-D volume from two adjacent 2-D wide-field fluorescence images via virtual refocusing.
 Specifically, we propose a recursive inference scheme in which the network progressively predicts the subsequent planes along the axial direction.